From Geneva Daily Times 5 February 1909

 The graduates and the names of their orations are: Sidney Rogers, "Electricity

-in Everyday Life"; Ainsworth Bennett, "Our Country's
+Life"; Ainsworth Bennett, "Our Country's

 Yesterdays"; Edward Smith, "Future Posterity"; Mabel